sirius-ms/sirius-docs.github.io/docs/_pages/advanced-background-information.md

    CO<sub>2</sub> followed by H<sub>2</sub>O. SIRIUS will always choose one order for such fragmentation reactions, as this is the only valid way to model the fragmentation as a tree.

+We have integrated support for experimental setups, such as MS<sup>E</sup>, MS<sup>all</sup> and All Ion Fragmentation, where isotope peaks and fragment peaks are measured together in the same spectrum.
+For these
+experiments, SIRIUS offers a combined isotope and fragmentation pattern analysis.
+However, be aware that SIRIUS assumes that only a single ion species is fragmented in each spectrum; it does not support the analysis of chimeric spectra, where multiple ion species are present simultaneously.

-We have integrated support for experimental setups (MS<sup>E</sup>, MS<sup>all</sup>, All Ion Fragmentation) where isotope peaks and fragment peaks are measured together in the same spectrum.
-For these experiments, SIRIUS offers combined isotope and fragmentation pattern analysis.
-For DDA (Data-Dependent Acquisition) fragmentation spectra, isotope patterns are disturbed through the mass filter, resulting in non-trivial modifications of masses and intensities.
-Currently, SIRIUS does not utilize these isotope patterns; instead, it flags these peaks and ignores them during the optimization process.
+For Data-Dependent Acquisition (DDA), fragmentation spectra contain isotope patterns, which are disturbed through the mass filter, leading to non-trivial modifications of masses and intensities.
+Currently, SIRIUS does not use these altered isotope patterns in its analysis.
+Instead, it flags these peaks and ignores them during the optimization process.
-Support for DDA isotope patterns will be included in an upcoming version of SIRIUS.

 ## Molecular fingerprints